 THAT BEING SAID, HGTV by Sherwin Williams paint is less expensive than the expensive guys who are that good, and it is as good, if not better.
-I wrote all about that HERE.
+I wrote all about that in my product review of HGTV Home by Sherwin Williams paint in my daughter’s bedroom.
 A gallon costs about half of what a gallon of Benjamin Moore costs, but it covers as well, if not better.
 Honest.
 But I have to say that this is the only exception I know.
 Otherwise, splurge on the good paint.

 On a related point, splurge on good brushes and roller covers, too!
 It makes the job so much easier!